Qt for UWP

-Development for Windows Runtime requires a Microsoft Windows development host.
-The minimum version supported is Windows 8.1.
+Development for UWP requires a Microsoft Windows development host.
+The minimum version supported is Windows 10.

-If you are targeting a remote device, please follow all instructions by Visual Studio to set it up correctly.
+If you are targeting a remote device, follow the instructions by Visual Studio to set it up correctly.

-As WinRT applications run in a sandboxed environment, some restrictions should be taken into account when considering porting or writing cross-platform applications:
+As UWP applications run in a sandboxed environment, some restrictions should be taken into account when considering porting or writing cross-platform applications:

 - The class QProcess is not implemented (indicated by the macro